CrimsonVista/UTAustin-Courses/2021sp_cs361s/labs/lab1/lab1_instructions.md

 1. sudo apt install wireshark
 1. sudo apt install net-tools (optional, but HIGHLY recommended)

+When installing wireshark, make sure you set up to allow members of group `wireshark` to run the program, not just root.
+This is NOT the default.
+If you find, later on, that you didn't do it right, you need to run `sudo dpkg-reconfigure wireshark-common`.

 To setup the Spoke, you will need the Python code and a TLS certificate.
 The Python code can be found in github under `2021sp_361s/network_classroom` and the certificate can be found in `2021sp_361s/certs`.
 The certificate is currently named `2021sp_utcs361s_root.pem.cert`.

 For getting data out of wireshark, you need to create a named pipe in your Virtual Ubuntu: